Navigating Rifts in Human-LLM Grounding: Study and Benchmark: : A Grounding Benchmark

-\paragraph{Curation Process} We construct \benchmark{} by filtering prompts from WildChat, using the predicted grounding act of the forecaster from \S\ref{sec:forecasting-grounding}.
-Forecaster predictions inform us on whether a \emph{clarification} or \emph{followup} action will be required in the conversation.
 We first filtered correctly predicted tasks from forecasters trained\footnote{\textit{Why train on each split?} To ensure fair evaluation, we create separate forecasters for train / val / test.
 This prevents leakage and enables researchers to develop interventions using the train forecaster before evaluating with the test forecaster.} on each split (train / val / test).
 For each grounding category, we then extracted the top 150 tasks with the highest likelihood of generating advancing, addressing, or ambiguous forecasting tokens.
 In other words, we repurpose our forecaster to curate representative tasks across each grounding act, sorting by the logit associated with each forecasting token.
 In addition, we sample 150 tasks that have a high likelihood of generating \emph{no} forecasting token, capturing tasks that do not require initiative.
 Finally, we apply basic quality controls (see Appendix \ref{appdx:filtering_criterion}).

-\paragraph{Evaluating LLMs}
+\paragraph{Evaluating LLMs.}

 \benchmark{} simplifies evaluation for any assistant model $P_\mathrm{assistant}$.
 Consider the two failure modes where LLMs do not take initiative: \textit{clarify} and \textit{followup}.
 Given a task from \benchmark{} in the \hlprimarytab{advancing} category, we would prefer $P_\mathrm{assistant}$ to proactively generate a followup.
-On the other hand, for tasks in \hlsecondarytab{addressing} or \hlgraytab{ambigious}, we would expect $P_\mathrm{assistant}$ to generate clarification questions.
+On the other hand, for tasks in \hlsecondarytab{addressing} or \hlgraytab{disambiguating}, we would expect $P_\mathrm{assistant}$ to generate clarification questions.
 In instances where we forecast no act from the user, we do not wish to see the model inefficiently engage in grounding activity.

 To evaluate performance, we take an initial instruction $u_0$ from \benchmark{}, and sample the next turn $r_0$ from $P_{\mathrm{assistant}}(u_0)$.
 We then label $r_0$ with our validated grounding acts annotator (\S \ref{sec:modeling_classification}).
 To benchmark $P_{\mathrm{assistant}}$, we evaluate if the generated response $r_0$ clarifies/follows-up when appropriate.
 Concretely, we instantiate our two failure modes (\textit{clarify, followup}) in the following EVAL($u_0, r_0$) function and report an overall accuracy score: